ihough/capybara-wheel/README.md

  Two buttons have an `li` element with the `.key` class.
 We want to be able to find one and turn it without accidently causing world peace:

      element 'ButtonOfDoom', '#doom-button' do

+        # reference to this key is scoped inside the #doom-button element
         subelement 'ArmingKey', 'li.key' do

           def turn